SeungjooKimSJ/SeungjooKimSJ/README.md

 Live site will be update soon.

 ### **3. Clever Consumption 💸📖📆** <br />
-A full-stack JavaScript and React web app that allows people to check their balance easily and accurately by simply storing the details of each transaction.
+A Full-stack JavaScript and React web app that allows people to check their balance easily and accurately by simply storing the details of each transaction.

 [README](https://github.com/SeungjooKimSJ/final-project/blob/master/README.md)